Automated Low Humidity Generation System

 |Test Temperature Uncertainty: 0 °C to 50 °C

-1 Traceable to the International System of Units (SI) through NIST-maintained standards.
+1 Traceable to the International System of Units (SI) through a national metrology institute (NIST) recognized through a CIPM MRA.

 2 Test pressure at 1 atmosphere.

-3 Using Halocarbon medium as the temperature heat transfer fluid from –80 to 12 °C.
+3 Using anhydrous methanol as the temperature heat transfer fluid from –80 to 12 °C.

 4 Temperature Control Stability is defined as the standard deviation over a 10-minute period, as measured by the saturation temperature control sensor after being at point for 60 minutes.